Last updated on January 9, 2026

 You don't have to literally only handle one case type.
 But your digital presence should have clear areas of emphasis rather than positioning as "we do everything."

-If construction accidents are your most valuable case type, your website should make that obvious—dedicated pages, case results highlighted, content depth that signals expertise.
+If construction accidents are your most valuable case type, your website should make that obvious with dedicated pages, highlighted case results, and content depth that signals expertise.

 A common question: should we invest in SEO or paid ads?